darktjm/gamesup/README.md

 (recording to a plain-text description for editing and binding, as well as of course replaying).
 If I ever get the latter working, I'll upload it as a separate project here.

+Lately my ds4's started to flake out, though.
+It won't connect just by pressing the button; I have to set it to pairing mode and use a manual connect (assuming it's already been paired).
+The new and improved bluez only logs info if run via systemd now, though (I think;
+I haven't looked at it long enough to tell), so I can't figure out what's wrong Pressing the reset button does nothing, at the very least.
+For now, I use the ds4-connect script while the ds4 is in pairing mode to do the connection; it's better than nothing.